 Neuschwanstein Castle is the Inspiration for Walt Disney’s Castle:

-Visits to the rooms of Neuschwanstein Castle can only be done as part of a guided tour.
+Visits to the interior of Neuschwanstein Castle can only be done as part of a guided tour.
 Tours are conducted in German and English by Schloss Neuschwanstein guides and for visitors who do not speak these two languages, audio-guides are available in various languages.

 The castle tour takes half an hour and visitors are shown through the rooms on the third and fourth floors.
 King Ludwig commenced building his castle in 1869, but it was never completed.